pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

     [`pypa/gh-action-pypi-publish`](https://github.com/pypa/gh-action-pypi-publish)
     action instead.**

-As described above, the process for using an OIDC publisher is:
+The process for using an OIDC publisher is:

 1. Retrieve an *OIDC token* from the OIDC *provider*;
 2. Submit that token to PyPI, which will return a short-lived API key;